microsoft/vscode-docs/docs/editor/intellisense.md

 ### Suggestion selection

-By default, VS Code pre-selects the previously used suggestion in the suggestion list.
-This is very useful as you can quickly insert the same completion multiple times.
-If you'd like different behavior, for example, always select the top item in the suggestion list, you can use the `editor.suggestSelection` setting.
+By default, VS Code pre-selects the first suggestion in the suggestion list.
+If you'd like different behavior, for example, to always select the most recently used item in the suggestion list, you can use the `editor.suggestSelection` setting.

 The available `editor.suggestSelection` values are: